ashish-chand/Data-Analytics-Projects/README.md

 # Titanic-Data-Analysis
-It is he data analysis of the titanic passengers
+It is the data analysis of the titanic passengers